A DNS root server is the first stop in a DNS lookup.

 Since the DNS root zone is at the top of the DNS hierarchy, recursive resolvers cannot be directed to them in a DNS lookup.
 Because of this, every DNS resolver has a list of the 13 IP root server addresses built into its software.
 Whenever a DNS lookup is initiated, the recursor’s first communication is with one of those 13 IP addresses.

 Thanks to the use of Anycast routing and heavy redundancy, the root servers are very reliable.
 But on rare occasions a root server will have to update its IP address.
 In this case, recursive resolvers can continue using the other 12 IP addresses in the root zone to perform DNS lookups until their software is updated with the correct addresses of all 13 servers.
-Since all the root servers are able to forward DNS requests to TLD servers, there is no disruption to the normal operations of the Internet when one root server is down.
+Since resolvers will retry until they reach a working root server, there is no disruption to the normal operations of the Internet when one root server is down.
 Learn more about how Cloudflare DNS uses Anycast routing to improve reliability.